Money market fund: US Reform: SEC Rule Amendments released July 24, 2014

-The SEC is giving money fund boards of directors the discretion whether to impose a liquidity fee if a fund's weekly liquidity level falls below the required regulatory threshold, and/or to suspend redemptions temporarily, i.e., to "gate" funds, under the same circumstances.
+The SEC is giving money fund boards of directors the discretion to impose a liquidity fee if a fund's weekly liquidity level falls below the required regulatory threshold and/or to suspend redemptions temporarily, i.e., to “gate” funds, under the same circumstances.
 These amendments will require all non-government money funds to impose a liquidity fee if the fund's weekly liquidity level falls below a designated threshold, unless the fund's board determines that imposing such a fee is not in the best interests of the fund.